Henry IV of England: Accession

 After some hesitation, Henry met the exiled Thomas Arundel, former archbishop of Canterbury, who had lost his position because of his involvement with the Lords Appellant.
-Henry and Arundel returned to England while Richard was on a military campaign in Ireland.
+Sailing from Boulogne, Henry and Arundel returned to England while Richard was on a military campaign in Ireland.
 With Arundel as his advisor, Henry began a military campaign, confiscating land from those who opposed him and ordering his soldiers to destroy much of Cheshire.
-Henry initially announced that his intention was to reclaim his rights as Duke of Lancaster, though he quickly gained enough power and support to have himself declared King Henry IV, imprison King Richard (who died in prison under mysterious circumstances) and bypass Richard's 7-year-old heir-presumptive, Edmund de Mortimer, 5th Earl of March.
+Henry initially announced that he intended to reclaim his rights as Duke of Lancaster, though he quickly gained enough power and support to have himself declared King Henry IV, imprison Richard (who died in prison, most probably forcibly starved to death), and bypass Richard's heir-presumptive, Edmund de Mortimer, 5th Earl of March.

-Henry's coronation, on 13 October 1399 at Westminster Abbey, may have marked the first time since the Norman Conquest that the monarch made an address in English.
+Henry's 13 October 1399 coronation at Westminster Abbey may have been the first time since the Norman Conquest that the monarch made an address in English.
+Henry was also the first king to be anointed with the Virgin Mary's sacred oils.

+In January 1400, Henry quashed the Epiphany Rising, a rebellion by Richard's supporters who plotted to assassinate him.
+Henry was forewarned and raised an army in London, at which the conspirators fled.
+They were apprehended and executed without trial.

+In August 1400, urgently wanting to defend the Anglo-Scottish border, and to overcome his predecessor's legacy of failed military campaigns, Henry invaded Scotland.
+A large army was assembled slowly and marched into Scotland.
+Not only was no pitched battle ever attempted, but the King did not try and besiege Scotland's capital, Edinburgh.
+Henry's army left at the end of the summer after only a brief stay, mostly camped near Leith (near Edinburgh) where it could maintain contact with its supply fleet.
+The campaign ultimately accomplished little except to deplete further the king's coffers, and is historically notable only for being the last one led by an English king on Scottish soil.